wellington36/InfSumPy/README.md

 - _Integral of series_ (optional): The function of g(n) = ∫_n^∞ f(x) dx for the inetegral test (if method is `integral`).
 - _Precision_ (optional): The precision for the `mpmath` library (default value if 53).

+The function return the number of terms used in the sum and the approximation.

 ### Ratio test
 ```py
 from infsumpy import infsum